 The Nebraska Department of Health and Human Services manages the operation of the Nebraska Cancer Registry.
 Financial support for the NCR comes from the State of Nebraska (through a portion of tobacco taxes) and, since 1994, the Centers for Disease Control and Prevention's National Program of Cancer Registries (NPCR).
 As part of the NPCR, the NCR contributes its data to a national database that compiles information about cancer incidence, diagnosis, treatment, and survival throughout the United States.

-The NCR's annual report provides the most current data on cancer in Nebraska, with incidence and mortality statistics presented by gender, race, county of residence, and primary site.
+The NCR's annual report and annual report appendix provides the most current data on cancer in Nebraska, with incidence and mortality statistics presented by gender, race, county of residence, and primary site. provides the most current data on cancer in Nebraska, with incidence and mortality statistics presented by gender, race, county of residence, and primary site.

 The NCR website also provides links to a number of useful sites.
 Anyone who wants more information about a specific cancer type, the probabilities for developing cancer, prevention, treatment options, national statistics, available resources, and survivorship issues is encouraged to visit these sites.